Application for Scientific Permit – Available for Public Comment

 Species/Taxon: Grey Goshawk

-Location: South East (SE) Tasmania - private land and surveys on public roads
+Location: South East Tasmania (private land and surveys on public roads)

-Title of research: Ecology of the Grey Goshawk
+Title of research: Spatial ecology of the grey goshawk in Tasmania

-Aim of project: The aim of this study is to apply a comparative approach to gain further insights into the ecology of grey goshawks in highly modified and natural habitats, and the ways in which modified anthropogenic habitats promote or negatively impact populations or individuals of the species.
+Aim of project: The aim of this study is to investigate the spatial ecology of grey goshawks in highly modified and natural habitats, and the ways in which modified anthropogenic habitats promote or negatively impact populations or individuals of the species.

-Justification: The grey goshawk Accipiter novaehollandiae is a medium sized predatory bird that is currently listed as ‘endangered’ under the Tasmanian Threatened Species Protection Act 1995 due to low population densities, restricted breeding distribution and ongoing habitat loss.
-Although grey goshawks are found throughout most of Tasmania, important breeding habitat appears to be confined to lowland wet forests with mature regrowth and old growth trees adjacent to watercourses (Brereton 1993; Brereton & Mooney 1994).
-Thus, considerable conflict exists between land clearing for agriculture and urban development, production forestry and conservation of important habitat for this species.
-No recent work has been published, nor has any intensive research been undertaken to examine the effects of forestry activities and land clearing on grey goshawk nest site selection, home range, breeding densities and habitat use.
-Improved knowledge of the ecology of grey goshawks at varying spatial scales is vital to developing targeted management actions to support recovery of this species.
+Justification: The grey goshawk (Accipiter novaehollandiae) is a medium sized predatory bird that is currently listed as ‘endangered’ under the Tasmanian Threatened Species Protection Act 1995 due to low population densities, restricted breeding distribution and ongoing habitat loss.
+Considerable conflict exists between land clearing for agriculture and urban development, production forestry and conservation of important habitat for this species in Tasmania.
+However, little is known of the spatial ecology and habitat requirements of grey goshawks as no work has been published, nor has any intensive research been undertaken to examine home range, movement patterns and spatio-temporal habitat use.
+Improved knowledge of the spatial ecology of grey goshawks at varying scales is vital to developing targeted management actions to support recovery of this species.